SeanMcP/seanmcp.com/src/articles/fix-missing-astro-files-on-github-pages.md

   Astro generated CSS files start with an underscore which causes them to be ignored by GitHub Pages
 tags:
+  - Articles
   - Astro
   - Fix
   - GitHub
   - GitHub Actions
   - GitHub Pages
 date: 2024-03-19T21:12-0400
 verse: Isaiah 40:26
 ---